 But does that mean you can just throw a “For Rent” sign in your front yard and expect a great tenant?
-Can you charge any price you want, without doing any work on the house to fix it up?
+Can you charge any price you want without doing any work on the house to fix it?

 Of course not.

 There’s a lot to consider (and do) before you can turn your home into a rental property.
-This guide will give you an idea on how to get started.
+This guide will give you an idea of how to get started.

 Step 1: Identify the Pros and Cons of Renting vs. Selling

 Even if you’re already sold on the idea of renting vs. selling, there are a few things to consider.

 The first is to do a little research into the housing market in your area.
 Are rental prices high?
 Are a lot of new homes being built?
 What about your neighborhood – does it stand out against other options in your local area?